CodingChimpanzee/CV_assignment2/README.md

 ## Directories
 * Codes: Source code for this project
 * external_source_code: External source code for visualizing
 * Data: Image data that used for the report
+* Calibration_Data: Calibration image and my own data to reproduce the 3D coordinates
 * Results: Results from my code, please see "the_real_result" file
 * camera_calibration_results: My camera calibration results